aakash-mishra/ucsc-info.github.io/README.md

-# UCSC General Info and FAQ (for prospective students)

 ### If you have additional questions that are not covered here, please drop me a line on my [LinkedIn](https://www.linkedin.com/in/mishra-aakash/)

 1. *How good is the CS program at UCSC?*